PDF Document and Form Templates

 - Print and review.
 Do not convert to Adobe Acrobat PDF until your Word version is completely finalized.

-- Convert to Adobe Acrobat PDF (note: you must have the Adobe Professional software installed.
+- Convert to Adobe Acrobat PDF (Note: You must have the Adobe Acrobat Professional software installed.
 Contact IT Customer Service for further information).

 - Use the Adobe Acrobat wizard to assist in creating form fields.

 - Set the properties for each of the form fields.

 - Use the TMCC Form Elements document to: add check boxes/radio buttons and add Print/Instructions/Reset buttons.